games-automata-play/games-automata-play.github.io/_posts/2018-08-03-universal_trees.md

 $$\frac{f(n,h)}{g(n,h)} = O(nh)$$

 so there is a (reasonably small but still) gap.
-The upper bound is tight for $h = 2$ (there is a bit of work to check this), but I do not know for larger values of
+The upper bound is tight for $h = 2$ (there is a bit of work to check this), but I do not know for larger values of $h$.

 > **Open question:** what is the exact size of the smallest $(n,h)$-universal tree?